MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 #### Design considerations and recommendations

 Choose an [Azure Functions hosting option](/azure/azure-functions/functions-scale) that's applicable to reliability tier selected for the application.
-Premium SKU App Service plan is recommended because it allows configuration of the compute instance size. **Dedicated** is the least serverless option with the option to autoscale, though these scale operations are slower when compared to other plans.
+Functions Premium SKU plan is recommended because it allows configuration of the compute instance size. **Dedicated** is the least serverless option with the option to autoscale, though these scale operations are slower when compared to other plans.
 Prioritize the use of the Azure Functions Premium hosting plan to maximize reliability and performance.

 There are some security considerations.
 When using the HTTP trigger to expose an external endpoint, protect the HTTP endpoint from common external attack vectors using a Web Application Firewall (WAF).